vo0doO/SheetsDB/README.md

-Use of the sheet IDs instead of the names to refer is recommended.
+Use of the sheet ID instead of the name to refer is recommended.

 ##Usage:
 ```